-NZ Chidokan has a grading system in which anyone, who conscientiously practices, can advance.
-The grade system is intended to stimulate the desire to progress further and to build self-confidence.
+Chidokan NZ has a grading system in which anyone, who conscientiously practices, can advance.
+The grading system is intended to stimulate the desire to progress further and to build self-confidence.
 The novice begins karate-do training at Chidokan wearing a shirobi (white belt).
 As the pupil’s knowledge, ability and attitude improve, promotion is indicated by the right to wear a different colour obi (belt).
 These coloured obi are referred to as KYU grades.
 Through continual training, progress is made from one grade to the next as technique improves.

 Since its beginnings in New Zealand fifty years ago, Chidokan NZ has taught authentic Japanese-style karate to many thousands of New Zealanders.
-Chidokan is a well-established organisation headed by Japan-trained professional instructors.
-You will receive top-level, professionally conducted instruction at all Chidokan dojos.
+Chidokan is a well-established organisation headed by Japan-trained instructors.
+You will receive top-level, professionally conducted tuition at all Chidokan dojos.
 Short, effective self-defence courses are also available - please contact us for full details.

 Chidokan was established in 1954 in Japan by Takeshi Sasaki, with his brother, Kiyoshi Sasaki, as chief instructor.
 The Chidokan Hombu dojo was situated in Nippori, Tokyo where Sims Sensei completed a full-time training programme in 1967.
 He then returned to New Zealand to introduce